 In the next phone conversation you have with a friend, be fully present.
-No email or surfing the 'net while you're on the phone.
+No email or internet surfing while you're on the phone.
 What are they really saying - what are the hidden messages behind the words?
 Are they hiding their sadness behind a joke?